 If a crime is happening or someone is in danger, call 999.
 If you have a hearing or speech impairment, use our textphone service 18000 or text us on 999 if you’ve pre-registered with the emergencySMS service.

 We’d rather you contacted us and we investigate, than not hear from you.

-Road traffic incidents involving animals
+Road traffic incidents involving large animals

 If you hit and kill a wild animal, you must leave it safely by the roadside and notify the local council so they can remove the remains.
 Some wild animals are protected and it is an offence to possess one, dead or alive.